ProspectOne/flexbalancer-js-docs/docs/Advanced-Use-Cases.md

     providers: [
         {
             name: ('jsdelivr-cdn' as TCDNProvider), // CDN Provider alias to work with
-            monitorId: (301 as TMonitor), // Monitor ID which is created by user to monitor hostname
+            monitorId: (301 as TMonitor), // The ID of the Monitor that is created by user to monitor hostname
             cname: 'www.foo.com' // cname to pick as a result },
         {